Assess the impact of implementing the AWS International Water Stewardship Standard

 The M&E program is coordinated at an international secretariat level.

-The Technical Manager will implement the M&E plan and will be responsible for initial knowledge management.
+The Technical Director will implement the M&E plan and will be responsible for initial knowledge management.

 Ideally, M&E staff will expand to 3-5 in 5 years to facilitate long term impact evaluations in multiple catchments.